-Since 1937, the Roswell Museum and Art Center has enriched southeast New Mexico through its multidisciplinary collections and education programs.
-Its community-minded focus reflects its origins with the Works Progress Administration (WPA).
+The Roswell Museum's community-minded focus reflects its origins with the Works Progress Administration (WPA).
 Originally known as the Roswell Museum Federal Art Center, this institution developed out of a collaboration between the Chaves County Archaeological and Historical Society, now known as the Historical Society for Southeast New Mexico, and the Federal Art Project.
 It participated in a national initiative known as the Community Art Center Project, which provided arts access to rural communities and other underserved populations through rotating exhibitions, free art classes, and other programs.
-Dozens of community art centers opened around the country between 1935 and 1942, and while many of them closed during World War II, the Roswell Museum and a few others survived, often evolving into new institutions.
+Approximately one hundred art centers opened around the country between 1935 and 1942, and while many of them closed during World War II, the Roswell Museum and a few others survived, often evolving into new institutions.
 As a former community art center still in operation, the Roswell Museum represents an important, living example of WPA history and its ongoing cultural legacy.